-Canada in the Contemporary World 10F (1.0 credit) Dept. of Ed.
-Code: 0101 Pre-requisite: none
+Canada in the Contemporary World 10F (1.0 credit)

+Pre-requisite: none

 This Canadian Social Studies course is intended to help students gain a greater understanding of the society in which they live, their roles within that society, and the role of Canada within the world.
 Students will examine their country and their world through themes such as immigration, law, government and Canadian global roles and relationships.